 Goal: Chicken Welfare

-Our commitments to sourcing chickens raised with improved welfare outcomes impact more than 70% of our global chicken supply and will be fully implemented on or before 2024.
+Our commitment to sourcing chickens raised with improved welfare outcomes impact more than 70% of our global chicken supply and will be fully implemented on or before 2024.

 Responsible Antibiotic Use Goals

-Eliminate the use of antibiotics defined by the World Health Organization (WHO) as Highest Priority Critically Important (HPCIA) to human medicine – as defined by the WHO – from all chicken served by 2027.12
+Eliminate the use of antibiotics defined by the World Health Organization (WHO) as Highest Priority Critically Important (HPCIA) to human medicine – as defined by the WHO – from all chicken served in McDonald’s restaurants by 2027.8

-Granted extension until 2021 to onboard new suppliers.
+- Russia: Granted extension until 2021 to onboard new chicken suppliers.

-Granted extension until end of 2021 to onboard new suppliers.
+- South Korea: Granted extension until end of 2021 to onboard new chicken suppliers.

 McDonald’s has established pilots in each of our top 10 beef sourcing countries.
 Within each of these 10 countries, there are pilot farms selected that represent differing geographies and rearing practices covering commercial feedlots, small producers and dairies.

-10 Scope: Product scope includes all ground and whole bean coffee, including decaffeinated coffee, to be used in espresso-based drinks and coffee brewed at McDonald’s restaurants and all McDonald’s branded retail products (sold either in McDonald’s restaurants or elsewhere).
-Supplier scope includes all suppliers of coffee to the McDonald’s System.
-Market scope includes all McDonald’s restaurants owned and operated by the Company and its Franchisees.
+2 Coffee.
+Scope: Includes all ground and whole bean coffee, including decaffeinated coffee, used in espresso-based drinks and coffee brewed at McDonald’s restaurants and all ground and whole bean coffee in McDonald’s branded retail products.
+Includes all suppliers of coffee to the McDonald’s System.
+Market scope includes all McDonald’s restaurants owned and operated by the Company and its Franchisees that sell coffee and retail outlets selling McDonald’s branded coffee products.
+Sustainably sourced refers to coffee, sourced by suppliers to the McDonald’s System, which complies with the requirements set out by one of the following third-party certification schemes as being either: Rainforest Alliance Certified™ (www.ra.org); UTZ Certified (www.utz.org); Fair Trade USA Certified (www.fairtradecertified.org); Fair Trade International Certified (www.fairtrade.net), or sourced from an approved McCafé Sustainability Improvement Platform (SIP) program.
+McDonald’s requires all coffee sourced from Honduras, Indonesia, and Vietnam to be Rainforest Alliance Certified™.
 Exclusions: Coffee extracts and ingredients used in products such as frappés and coffee in baked goods; coffee in cold brew drinks if they are brewed off-site; coffee extract in ready-to-drink retail products; and other locally sourced products containing coffee.

-12 Markets covered by the goal include: Brazil, Canada, Japan, South Korea, the U.S., Australia, Russia, China and Europe.
-For the sake of this goal, Europe includes the following countries: Austria, Azerbaijan, Belarus, Belgium, Bosnia & Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Georgia, Germany, Greece, Hungary, Ireland, Italy, Kazakhstan, Latvia, Lithuania, Luxembourg, Malta, Moldova, Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Switzerland, Sweden, United Kingdom, Ukraine.
+8 Responsible Antibiotic Use in Chicken.
+Scope: Includes all chicken raw material sourced for McDonald’s products in Brazil, Canada, Japan, South Korea, the U.S., Australia, Russia, China and Europe.
+Europe refers to Austria, Azerbaijan, Belarus, Belgium, Bosnia & Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Georgia, Germany, Greece, Hungary, Ireland, Italy, Kazakhstan, Latvia, Lithuania, Luxembourg, Malta, Moldova, Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Switzerland, Sweden, United Kingdom, Ukraine.
+Farmers will still use ionophores, a class of antibiotics that are not prescribed to people, to help keep chickens healthy.

 More in Our Purpose & Impact